Are you your dog's Chill Master?

 This is why I teach scentwork – the art of using one’s nose to find something that will result in a reward.
 I teach all dogs to do this from the puppy of 10 weeks old through to the worried street dog.
 They all know how to sniff!
 But we want them to associate it with us – so we can be their safe space and “Chill master”.

 I have several scentwork workshops coming up, where you can learn some techniques to practice at home.
 There is plenty of ways to doing it and I would encourage you to look at my webpage which outlines the method. https://www.thewalkaboutway.co.uk/scentwork-lessons.
-My next meeting is on Saturday 25th July at the beautiful Hoe Cross dog park in Hambledon in Hampshire and all dogs are welcome as we are working outdoors and there is plenty of space.
-Why not join me then?
-I have 2 spaces left.

-Finally, although we are still prevented from using the halls, I am available to help people at secure fields on a personal basis.
+Finally, although we are still prevented from using the halls, I am available to help people at my secure field on a personal basis.
 This can be designed to help with many problems, so get in touch today if I can help and until we meet again, stay chilled and let me know what you are doing to help your dog through this extraordinary summer.